Wednesday, March 14, 2012

 Another meaning of the word “feather” is “to adorn as if to attract notice.”
 And that brings up a provocative suggestion: If you do offer substantial discounts, target the notice so that the loyal customers are less likely to discover it.
 Don’t adorn it with feathers.

 But research findings lead me to conclude this is a risky strategy.
-Researchers at University of St. Thomas and University of California-Berkeley analyzed a pricing policy used by Amazon in year 2000, in which some shoppers were offered a discount of 30%, while others were offered a discount of 40%.
+In year 2000, Amazon as a test of pricing strategy offered a discount of 30% to some customers, while others were offered a discount of 40%.
 When customers discovered online what was going on, they had challenging questions for Amazon.

 Click below for more: